P. J. Soles: Career

 Soles moved to Manhattan and began acting in commercials and modeling for fashion magazines.
-In 1974 she was hired by director Perry Henzell to portray a shampoo model in his film No Place Like Home.
-It would have been her first film appearance, however Henzell was not able to complete the film until 2006.
+In 1974, she was hired by director Perry Henzell to portray a shampoo model in his film No Place Like Home.
+It would have been her first film appearance, but Henzell was not able to complete the film until 2006.
 She relocated to Los Angeles in 1975.

 She was among the hundreds of actors auditioning for Brian De Palma and George Lucas in their joint casting session for Carrie (1976) and Star Wars (1977).
-She originally auditioned for the role of Princess Leia in Star Wars but the role ultimately went to Carrie Fisher.
+She originally auditioned for the role of Princess Leia in Star Wars, but the role ultimately went to Carrie Fisher.
 However, she was cast as Norma Watson in Brian De Palma's Carrie.
-She starred alongside Sissy Spacek, Nancy Allen, John Travolta, Amy Irving and Piper Laurie.
+She starred alongside Sissy Spacek, Nancy Allen, John Travolta, Amy Irving, and Piper Laurie.
 Originally, her character was just a minor role, and only supposed to have one line, but De Palma liked her so much that he expanded her role, as the secondary antagonist to Allen's Chris Hargensen.
 Soles was injured on the set during filming, when a blast from a fire hose during the prom scene ruptured her eardrum.

 The same year, she reunited with Carrie co-star John Travolta in Randal Kleiser's television film The Boy in the Plastic Bubble.
 Subsequently, she went to Georgia to film Our Winning Season (1978) and met actor Dennis Quaid.
 They were married in 1978 in Texas on a dude ranch, and both appeared in the film Breaking Away in 1979.